Nasopharyngeal Airway Versus Laryngeal Mask Airway During Diagnostic Flexible Fiber-Optic Bronchoscope in Children

 |Total propofol dose mg||1505.14 ± 245.78||420.17 ± 75.38||28.311||<0.001**|

-Furthermore, we studied the effect of ventilation on the change in PaCO2 during the procedure by measuring a baseline paco2 and another sample at the end of the procedure and the change was higher in LMA group than in NPA group, but with no statistically significant difference between both groups (p-value 0.086) (Table 4)
+Furthermore, we studied the effect of ventilation on the change in PaCO2 during the procedure by measuring a baseline PaCO2 and another sample at the end of the procedure, and it was observed that the change was higher in LMA group than in NPA group, but no statistically significant difference was found between both groups (p-value 0.086) (Table 4)

 |Mean ± SD||Mean ± SD||t||P-value|